1 injured in overnight Shreveport apartment complex shooting

 SHREVEPORT, La.
-(KTAL/KMSS) – Shreveport police are investigating a shooting leaving at least one person injured.
+(KTAL/KMSS) – Police are investigating an overnight shooting at a Shreveport apartment complex that sent one person to the hospital.

-SPD was called on reports of a shooting at the Lakefront Apartments in the 4300 block of North Market street around 11:19 p.m.
+Shreveport police was called on reports of a shooting at the Lakefront Apartments in the 4300 block of North Market Street around 11:19 p.m.
 Tuesday.
+When they arrived, officers found one man with a gunshot wound to his upper torso.
+Police say he had been shot by another man who then left the scene on foot.

-One victim was taken to Ochsner LSU Health Shreveport in unknown condition.
-Currently, there are no suspects in this case.
+The man was taken to Ochsner LSU Health Shreveport with non-life-threatening injuries.

+Currently, there are no suspects in this case and the investigation is ongoing.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.